TobiasSackmann/ml-weather-monitoring-environment/README.md

 # Machine Learning Weather Monitoring Environment

-Repository for creating a Kubernetes and Machines Learning based monitoring environment for DWD weather data.
+Repistoriy for creating a monitoring environment for DWD weather data using Kubernetes and Machines Learning.
 The following picture shows an overview of the system components.

 ![image](./pictures/system-overview.png)

 ## Requirements
 * A Kubernetes Cluster.
-This Repository is supposed to be used in combination with my [proxmox-k3s repo](https://github.com/TobiasSackmann/proxmox-k3s), but can easily be amended to be used with any kubernetes cluster.
+This Repository is supposed to be used in combination with my [proxmox-k3s repo](https://github.com/TobiasSackmann/proxmox-k3s), but can easily be adjusted to be used with any kubernetes cluster.
 * Python3 is locally installed with these packages
     * jinja2
     * mlflow